pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Replace Tut with MDoc

 * LogisticMap back to 4k x 4k
+* Fix Statistics.md
+* Fix TwoDice.md (as much as possible, then move out of the way?)
+* Fix GeneticAlgorithms.md (as much as possible, then move out of the way)
+* Get rid of implicit arg passing to KMeans in ClusterIrises.md (and KMeansSpecification)
+* Fix markdown lint warnings
 * Doublecheck animation on Plots.md
 * Make sure animation doc has right return value
-* Get rid of implicit arg passing to KMeans in ClusterIrises.md (and KMeansSpecification)
-* Fix markdown lint warnings

 * Scalacheck tests for axle.algebra modules

-* Fix Statistics.md
+* Fix failing tests in NaiveBayesSpecification
-* Fix TwoDice.md (as much as possible, then move out of the way?)
-* Fix NaiveBayesClassifier.md (as much as possible, the move out of the way)
-* Fix GeneticAlgorithms.md (as much as possible, then move out of the way)

 * configure makeSite to preview: previewFixedPort := Some(9999)
 * copy css using makeSite (not update-docs.sh)
 * publish site using [sbt-site](https://www.scala-sbt.org/sbt-site/publishing.html) and sbt-s3